Saturday, September 6, 2025

 Time Topic Speaker(s)

-08:30 AM Welcome and Announcements Dr. Scott Halperin
+08:30 AM Welcome and Announcements Scott Halperin

 08:40 AM From Risk to Immunity: Navigating RSV Vaccines